Nongmingren/Hangman/README.md

-# Hangman
+# Hangman Game
-EA Sports to the game.🕹🕹🕹
+EA Sports to the game.🕹🕹